ajakupson/Maven_SpringBoot_VueJS_Example_BurgerJointsInTartu/README.md

 # Maven_SpringBoot_VueJS_Example_BurgerJointsInTartu
+## Foursquare API, HERE maps, OpenCage Geocoder
-webapp that shows all burger joints in Tartu with their latest pictures of a burgers
+### Webapp that shows all burger joints in Tartu with their latest pictures of a burgers